-Our programme starts in the summer of Year 10 to raise aspirations, overcome feelings that university is not for state school students, and to boost attainment at GCSE through two residentials and ongoing coaching.
+Our programme starts in the summer of Year 10 to raise aspirations, overcome feelings that university is not for state school students, and to boost attainment at GCSE through two residentials and monthly coaching sessions.

-The annual programme starts in the summer and is destined to participants belonging to non-selective state schools in year 10.
+Our annual programme starts in the summer of Year 10 and supports students from non-selective state schools throughout Year 11.

 Our programme involves three key elements: